-This paper deals with the empirical measure at a mesoscopic scale, i.e. at a scale $N^{\lambda},$ where
+This paper deals with the empirical measure at a mesoscopic scale, i.e. at a scale $N^{-\lambda},$ where

-We choose the name mesoscopic since the scale $\lambda=0$ corresponds to the macroscopic behavior, while the scale $\lambda = \frac{1}{d}$ corresponds to the microscopic behavior, i.e. a scale at which there is a finite but nonzero number of particles per unit volume.
+We choose the name mesoscopic because the scale $\lambda=0$ is macroscopic, while the scale $\lambda = \frac{1}{d}$ is microscopic, i.e. a scale which is of the same order of magnitude as the distance between particles.
 Without loss of generality, we assume that we blow up around the origin.
-For the general case we may simply consider a modified potential.
+For the general case, we may simply consider a modified potential.